Booker T (wrestler): Various feuds (2003–2005)

-Afterward, Booker set his sights on the newly reactivated Intercontinental Championship.
-After losing a battle royal for the title at Judgment Day, Booker feuded with the champion Christian.
-After a few matches, Booker defeated Christian to become the new Intercontinental Champion on the July 7 episode of Raw.
-About a month later, because of a nagging back injury, Booker lost the Intercontinental title back to Christian at a non-televised house show on August 10.
-Booker, meanwhile, was out of action until October.
+Afterward, Booker T set his sights on the newly reactivated Intercontinental Championship.
+After losing a battle royal for the title at Judgment Day on May 18, Booker T feuded with the champion Christian.
+After a few matches, Booker T defeated Christian to become the new Intercontinental Champion on the July 7 episode of Raw.
+About a month later, because of a nagging back injury, Booker T lost the Intercontinental Championship back to Christian at a non-televised house show on August 10.
+Booker T, meanwhile, was out of action until October.

-Booker returned on the October 20 episode of Raw and subsequently joined Team Austin at Survivor Series for a match to determine whether Eric Bischoff or Stone Cold Steve Austin (both co-general managers) would be the sole General Manager of Raw.
+Booker T returned on the October 20 episode of Raw and subsequently joined Team Austin at Survivor Series on November 16 for a match to determine whether Eric Bischoff or Stone Cold Steve Austin (both co-general managers) would be the sole General Manager of Raw.
 Team Bischoff won the match.
-Booker then feuded with Mark Henry, who eliminated him in the Survivor Series match.
-Booker defeated Henry at Armageddon.
+Booker T then feuded with Mark Henry, who eliminated him in the Survivor Series match.
+Booker T defeated Henry at Armageddon on December 14.

-On the February 16, 2004 episode of Raw, Booker T and Rob Van Dam defeated Ric Flair and Batista for the World Tag Team Championship.
-Booker and Van Dam held the titles for a month, even defending the belts at WrestleMania XX in a Fatal 4-Way tag team match.
+On the February 16, 2004, episode of Raw, Booker T and Rob Van Dam defeated Ric Flair and Batista for the World Tag Team Championship.
+Booker T and Van Dam held the titles for a month, even defending the belts at WrestleMania XX on March 14 in a Fatal 4-Way tag team match.
 Eight days later on the March 22 episode of Raw, they lost the World Tag Team Championship back to Ric Flair and Batista.
-He and Rob Van Dam, never got their rematch due to Rob Van Dam being drafted to SmackDown! that very same night.
+He and Van Dam, never got their rematch due to Van Dam being drafted to SmackDown! that very same night.

-On March 23, 2004 he was "traded" (along with the Dudley Boyz) to the SmackDown! brand in exchange for Triple H, but as part of a new storyline, he appeared unhappy with the move calling SmackDown! "the minor leagues" and even disrespected Eddie Guerrero, the brand's WWE Champion, turning heel in the process.
+On the March 25 episode of SmackDown!, Booker T was "traded" (along with the Dudley Boyz) to the SmackDown! brand in exchange for Triple H, but as part of a new storyline, he appeared unhappy with the move calling SmackDown! "the minor leagues" and even disrespected Eddie Guerrero, the brand's WWE Champion, turning heel in the process.
 Later on, Booker T bragged about how he was the biggest star on SmackDown! and feuded with The Undertaker.
-Booker tried to utilize voodoo magic to try to overcome his "supernatural" foe; however, it did nothing to prevent him from losing to the Undertaker at Judgment Day.
+Booker T tried to utilize voodoo magic to try to overcome his "supernatural" foe; however, it did nothing to prevent him from losing to the Undertaker at Judgment Day on May 16.